streetstoriesems

 “Joe, my hands are tied.
 We have to move forward.”

 “Joe?
 It’s Lee again.
 Look, I’ll delay the paperwork for two weeks.
 Two weeks, it’s the best I can do.
-I’m only doing it because everyone here is giving me a hard time about my nephew, but that’s not the reason and you know it.
-Bet you’ll need to call me now.
+I’m only doing it because everyone here is giving me a hard time.
+And my nephew had no part of this, OK?
+But you’ll need to call me now.
 Well, you’re welcome.”

 “Come one, Joe.
 Not one dime!
 Call me up.
 I need to tell you what’s going on.”